Nigel Dabinyaba

-Nigel Dabinyaba (born 26 October 1992), sometimes spelt Nigel Dabingyaba, is a Papua New Guinean footballer who plays as a forward for Lae City FC in the Papua New Guinea National Soccer League, as well as the Papua New Guinea national team.
+Nigel Dabinyaba (born 26 October 1992), sometimes spelt Nigel Dabingyaba, is a Papua New Guinean international footballer who plays as a forward for Lae City FC in the Papua New Guinea National Soccer League, as well as the Papua New Guinea national team.
 Besides Papua New Guinea, he has played in New Zealand and Malaysia.

 He has won seven National Soccer League titles, including three with Hekari United and four with Lae City FC.
 Internationally, he has earned 18 caps and scored 8 goals since his debut in 2014.

 Early life

 Dabinyaba was born in Lae, and attended Bugandi High School.

 Club career

 He is just 18 and his discipline, commitment and attitude towards training is like a veteran or a senior player [...] [the coach] always banks on him.